 This report focuses on the accuracy of the considered two methods from the class of direct discretizations.
 In both methods, the flow field is simulated with a higher order finite element method, the convection-dominated equations for temperature and concentration with a linear flux-corrected transport (FCT) finite element method, and the transport equation for the PSD with methods based on finite difference schemes.
 Both studied methods differ only in the concrete finite difference approximation: a first order monotone upwind scheme and a third order essentially non-oscillatory (ENO) scheme.
-In the considered setup, the five-dimensional domain spanned by the external and internal coordinates can be decomposed by a tensor-product mesh, which enables the utilization of finite difference methods for the differential operator of the population balance equation, which describes the convection with respect to internal and external coordinates.
-However, the model for the nucleation used in this equation contains a Dirac distribution such that a finite difference approach cannot be applied for this term.
-In this report, a finite volume method will be used for the the nucleation term and it is explained in detail how the correct scaling has to be chosen to obtain finally a hybrid finite difference - finite volume discretization for the population balance equation.
+In the considered setup, the five-dimensional domain spanned by the external and internal coordinates can be decomposed by a tensor-product mesh, which enables the utilization of finite difference methods for the differential operator on the left-hand side of the population balance equation.
+However, the right-hand side of this equation contains a Dirac distribution such that a finite difference approach cannot be applied for this term.
+In this report, a finite volume method will be used for the right-hand side and it is explained in detail how the correct scaling has to be chosen to obtain finally a hybrid finite difference - finite volume discretization for the population balance equation.